zupercb/better-weather-rng/README.md

 NOTES
-tested on JET Server 1.0.0 to 1.0.3 didn't thouroughly check this but the weather icon could be incorrectly representing in-game weather types on some instances.
+tested on JET Server 1.0.0 to 1.0.3 didn't thoroughly check this but the weather icon could be incorrectly representing in-game weather types on some instances.